 4 - Article Dyslexia: Exact definition of the disorder, Olivier Lou author - published in various print and electronic journals between 1996 and 2000, several publishers.

 Check out all the magazines and newspapers that published and / or publish articles and Olivier Lou dossiers on the website:

 In the period between 1995 and 2013, Olivier Lou published numerous articles, files, participated in numerous radio and television interviews in addressing the acquired dyslexia theme, and related topics (learning disabilities, behavior disorders, family disturbances) and also disclosing the innovative technique developed by her and entitled multitherapy.

 Listen and watch the free interviews:

-Lou holds, for now in Portuguese, with page English. the website Dislexia Adquirida.
+Lou keeps, in Portuguese, with page in English, the website Dislexia Adquirida.

 English, click here